wvirany/BayesOpt/experiments.md

 2. Perform BO with budget of 100
 3. Measure best molecule, and average of top 10 molecules at each iteration
 4. Perform for `PARP1` and `F2` targets
+5. Repeat for 3 different splits of dataset, plot median, min, and max for best molecule and top 10 at each iteration

 **Results:**